spacetelescope/stcal/docs/stcal/resample/description.rst

 sum.
 The process is:

 #.
 For each input model, take the square root of each of the read noise variance
-   array to make an error image.
+   arrays to make an error image.

 #.
 Drizzle the read noise error image onto the output WCS, with drizzle
    parameters matching those used for the science data.